75.12% of our retail investor accounts lose money when trading CFDs with City Credit Capital.

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

-Finally, we’ve listed some of the popular funding methods that City Credit Capital offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that City Credit Capital offers its traders below.

 City Credit Capital support a limited number including English.